 - Lie down with your back to the floor, keeping your knees bent and your feet flat on the floor.

 - While keeping one foot on the floor, raise the knee of your other leg towards your chest and try to hold this position for 15-20 seconds.
-You can deepen the stretch by pulling the leg towards you.
+For additional support, you can grab your raised knee with your arms.

 - Relax and return to the starting position.